magdaV24/React-Node-MongoDB/README.md

 - The server side is developed using NodeJS;
 - The data is saved in a MongoDB database;

+## Functionality

+In order to make this app as interesting and useful as possible, it includes various functionalities such as context management, photo uploading, writing reviews and replies to them, liking the reviews/comments, searching through the book collection, sorting the reviews or giving the books a reading status.

 ### Frontend
 This project's client side is constructed with React, incorporating various features to enhance the overall user experience.